valeria-va/ROS2_rUBot_tutorial_ws/Documentation/01b_ROS2_rbpi4_Install.md

     sudo service gdm3 restart
     ```
 - With a remote Desktop Nomachine:
-    - In your raspberryPi4 install Nomachine In PC open NoMachine viewer
+    - In your raspberryPi4 install Nomachine (arm64, DEB package): https://downloads.nomachine.com/download/?id=107&distro=Raspberry&hw=Pi4

+    - In PC open NoMachine viewer
     - Select the raspberrypi IP address: 10.42.0.1
     - you have to specify:
-        - user: ubuntu
+        - user: mpuig
-        - password: ubuntu1234
+        - password: 1234
+    - Choose "scale remote display to the window"
     - You will have the raspberrypi4 desktop on your windows NoMachine screen

 ## **Install ROS2 Humble on Raspberrypi4**

 Follow instructions in: https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html

+I suggest to install ROS2 Humble Desktop

 **Install some needed packages**
 - Install ROSDEP2